-Some may call it a coincidence, and some may call it destiny, but either way I experienced a profoundly life- changing moment 8 years ago when I had the honour of meeting an incredible woman whose personal story would forever change my perspective on life, my belongings, and women who are experiencing life challenges.
+Some may call it a coincidence, and some may call it destiny, but either way I experienced a profoundly life- changing moment 11 years ago when I had the honor of meeting an incredible woman whose personal story would forever change my perspective on life, my belongings, and women who are experiencing life challenges.

 I met Karen while I was an inpatient at the Foothills Hospital, we were roommates.
 Karen was dealing with the effects of Stage 4 mouth cancer.
-Doctors had previously removed most of her teeth, as well as her tongue, and she was currently recovering after a grueling but successful 15 hour surgery to successfully create a new tongue from skin from her forearm and muscle from her thigh: truly a medical feat.
+Doctors had previously removed most of her teeth, as well as her tongue.
+She was currently recovering after a grueling but successful 15 hour surgery to successfully create a new tongue from skin from her forearm and muscle from her thigh: truly a medical feat.

-My tenure at the hospital was short-lived and I eventually went home: back to my supporting and loving family and back to my great job.
+My tenure at the hospital was short-lived and I eventually went home: reunited with my supporting and loving family and back to work.
 My new friend didn’t have the same privilege, she could not go home, because her “home” was in the Calgary Drop in Centre.
 Multiple rounds of chemo and radiation had compromised her immune system.
 Only able to maintain a liquid diet, Karen was down to a meagre 80 pounds.

-I had grown fond of Karen, her strength her tenacity, and her kind heart, and I wanted to help her any way that I could.
-After sharing Karen’s story, with my cousin Betty, we were compelled to recruit a group of relatives and friends, and the design team at Decca Design.
+I had connected with Karen in a very special way, her strength her tenacity, and her kind heart, and I wanted to help her any way that I could.
+After sharing Karen’s story, with my cousin Betty, we were compelled to recruit a group of relatives, friends, and the design team at Decca Design.
 We organized a “Coming Home Party” for Karen to personalize her unit in an affordable housing project funded by the Calgary Drop In Centre.
 Generous donations and gifts fully furnished and decorated her apartment.
 We made her house a home!

 But something was still missing.
 Something felt unfinished.
-We had played a small role in helping one woman who was in a precarious position with nowhere else to turn, but what about other women who are in transition?
-We were keen to establish a clear vision and continue to work with women facing challenging situations.
+We had played a small role in helping one woman who was in a precarious position with nowhere else to turn, but what about other women who are struggling and need HOPE?
+We were eager to establish a clear vision and continue to work with women facing challenging situations.

-Meeting Karen may have been a fortuitous coincidence, but our friendship has allowed me the privilege of a new perspective, as well as the motivation and opportunity to work towards making a difference in the lives of other women.
-This isn’t a new story, but it is one that Betty and I feel passionate about.
-Our mission has united friends, family, Decca Design’s amazing reps and staff, our painting group, and so many other people who we haven’t personally met to provide purses to women over these past eight years.
-Giving Hope One Purse at a Time!
+Meeting Karen may have been a coincidence, but our friendship has allowed me the privilege of a new perspective, as well as the motivation and opportunity to work towards making a difference in the lives of other women.
+This isn’t a new story, but it is one that Betty and I, and now many others, feel passionate about.
+Our mission is simple…fill a purse, with items from our “Wish List”, drop off at one of our donation drop off locations.